California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 that is easy to store, share, modify and apply programmatically.

 Ultimately this standard will form the foundation for a comprehensive database of water price information.
 When combined with customer billing data (like that gathered by the [CaDC](http://californiadatacollaborative.com/)), this enables the analysis of water bill equity and utility revenue stability.

+### How to Contribute

+Please reach out with ideas or suggestions using the [issues page](https://github.com/California-Data-Collaborative/Open-Water-Rate-Specification/issues), or contact the CaDC directly.

 ## Example: Moulton Niguel Water District